sabrinasettle/settleformore.github.io/content/posts/intro-to-apis.md

 ## In Practice

 Knowing that there are endpoints and requests.
-Lets use an example in a [curl](https://linuxize.com/post/curl-command-examples/) command:
+Lets use an example in a [curl](https://linuxize.com/post/curl-command-examples/) command (That way we bypass a project or framework and avoid programming language complications):

 ```
     curl -v https://www.affirmations.dev/
 ```

 The output being,
 ```
     * Trying 3.216.182.123...